jannes4git/itamapp/README.md

 npm run dev

--> Now the app can be activated in +App-Settings
+&rarr; Now the app can be activated in +App-Settings

 # itamapp